• Skip to primary navigation

 For Marshmallow Filling

-• 1 teaspoon vanilla extract {OR vanilla bean paste if you like the little specks like I do.}
+• 1 teaspoon vanilla extract or vanilla bean extact

 Instructions

-• Preheat oven to 325.
-Prepare a bundt pan by spraying with non-stick cooking spray or brushing with melted butter.
+• Preheat oven to 325°F. Prepare a Bundt pan by spraying with non-stick cooking spray or brushing with melted butter.
 Set aside.

 • In a medium bowl, stir together flour, baking powder and salt.